mikecapsio/texturefast-docs/docs/faq.md

 ### What resolution can I use?

 Base Color can reach up to 4K on supported quality tiers.
-Current PBR extraction uses 1K or 2K output.
-Resolution availability depends on the active plan and selected workflow, so check the live dashboard before planning a batch.
+Check the live dashboard for current plan access, limits, and resolution options before planning a batch.

 ### What are style presets?